ben-vargas/ai-sdk-provider-gemini-cli/README.md

 - Some AI SDK parameters not supported: `frequencyPenalty`, `presencePenalty`, `seed`
 - Only function tools supported (no provider-defined tools)

+## Important: Dependency Version Pinning

+⚠️ **Note:** The `@google/gemini-cli-core` dependency is pinned to an exact version (0.1.22) because Google has been introducing breaking changes in patch releases, violating semantic versioning principles.
+See [dependency-notes.md](./docs/dependency-notes.md) for details and upgrade instructions.

 ## Contributing

 Contributions are welcome!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.